War veteran, 94, dies in Arkansas nursing home during storm - NewsBreak

 “Wheelchairs out in the street, in the road, in the ditch … It hurts to see the nursing home like that,” said volunteer Matthew Benavides.
 “It’s painful to watch something like that.”

 Only five people were injured at the nursing home.
-Staff used their own bodies as human shields Friday night to protect residents from the deadly tornado.6 victims in Illinois Amazon warehouse collapse identified
+Staff used their own bodies as human shields Friday night to protect residents from the deadly tornado.India’s Harnaaz Sandhu named 70th winner of Miss Universe

 By Sunday evening, some displaced residents were back with their families.
 Others had been moved to other nursing homes in the area.